0xhrsh/CD-Assignments/a2/README.md

 # Assignment 2

 ## Assumption:
-If there are n states in the NFA, The states will be from 0 to n-1.
+The names of the states will be integer.
+The names of symbols will be characters.

 ## Q1
 ```gcc main.c && ./a.out < 1.txt```